seyramgabriel/CloudSec-Terraform-Project/README.md

 # CloudSec-Terraform-Project
+# Project Description

 Welcome to the CloudSec-Terraform-Project

-This project launches a wordpress application on AWS ECS, connecting it to a database on AWS RDS and uses AWS EFS as its volume.
+This project launches a wordpress application on AWS ECS with Fargate, connecting it to a database on AWS RDS and uses AWS EFS as its volume.

+The project involves setting up a complete infrastructure on AWS, managed through Terraform, ensuring that no hardcoded credentials are used for sensitive data.

+# Key Requirements:

+* VPC Setup: Create a new VPC with public subnets for the web tier and private subnets for the database.

+* Load Balancer: Implement an Application Load Balancer (ALB) to distribute traffic and handle SSL termination.

+*  IAM & Security: Configure IAM roles and security groups to enforce least-privilege access and secure traffic control.

+*  ECS & Fargate: Deploy WordPress on ECS using Fargate, with Amazon EFS for shared storage.

+*  RDS Database: Set up Amazon RDS (MySQL/MariaDB) in a private subnet for the WordPress database.

+*  Domain & SSL: Purchase a domain (e.g., .pro, .cloud) and manage it via Route 53.
+Secure the site with SSL/TLS using AWS Certificate Manager (ACM).

+# Deliverables:

+* Terraform code, hosted in a GitHub repository.

+* Screenshots of the deployed resources.

+* Documentation (as a README) explaining the system architecture and final setup.

+# Project Implementation
 ## Prerequisites:

 * An AWS Account